labrad/scalabrad/README.md

 Contributing
 ------------

-For instructions on how to contribute to pylabrad, see [contributing.md](https://github.com/labrad/scalabrad/blob/master/contributing.md).
+For instructions on how to contribute to scalabrad, see [contributing.md](https://github.com/labrad/scalabrad/blob/master/contributing.md).

 Running Scalabrad
 -----------------